 Both us and PernixData differentiate from rest of the host side caching vendors in similar ways – that we are kernel mode software; both of us cache writes in addition to reads; have data protection strategies in place to prevent against data loss in case of multiple simultaneous hardware failure; do not require networking or storage to be reconfigured; and do not require agents per VM or VM per host.

-Below is how we compare on the most important criteria one should be looking for in host side caching software.
+Below is how we compare on important criteria.

 |Feature||Virtunet’s VirtuCache||PernixData’s FVP|